NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/Integration by parts DI method.md

 ![[Pasted image 20221109140218.png]]

+Something that is useful to note is that if y

 Now to get each term we just multiply the sign by the derivative by the integral in the column below, on the table it looks like:

 ![[Pasted image 20221109140203.png]]